Tournaments

 Cardiff

 This tournament is hosted by Cardiff University and is not actually held in Cardiff itself.
 It is actually held in Taff Bargoed, in the Welsh Valleys.
 The tournament usually takes place around the end of term 2 and is the ideal opportunity to test out teams for BUCS a month later.
-The is always 3 leagues: An A league, a B league and a Ladies league.
+There are usually 3 leagues: An A league, a B league and a Ladies league.
 This tournament is a great way to kick off your Easter Break!

 BUCS

-BUCS is definitely the biggest tournament of tbe year.
-Held in Holme Pierrepoint in Nottingham, This tournament attaracts every University Canoe Polo club and offers them the chance to win BUCS points for their respective Universities.
+BUCS is definitely the biggest tournament of the year.
+Held in Holme Pierrepoint in Nottingham, This tournament attracts every University Canoe Polo club and offers them the chance to win BUCS points for their respective Universities.
 BUCS is usually held on the last weekend of April, and has an A League and a Ladies League (this is where those important points are won!).

 They also have a B league however this league does not allow you to win points for your university.
 Slightly more seriously, there is also a referee course run over the weekend; it's very important the club can provide trained refs for tournaments!
 However with a massive and themed party tent, a hilarious duos match and the club out in force, this event is anything but serious!
 Truly one of the highlights of the year!